-- in any watercourse - (2) within the relevant distance stipulated in Table 2 of the defining bank of any watercourse.
+- (1) in any watercourse or drainage feature - (2) within the relevant distance stipulated in Table 2 of the defining bank of any watercourse or drainage feature.

-AO3.2 Clearing only occurs within any watercourse or within the relevant distance stipulated by Table 2 of the defining bank of any watercourse where:
+AO3.2 Clearing only occurs within any watercourse or drainage feature, or within the relevant distance stipulated by Table 2 of the defining bank of any watercourse or drainage feature where:

-- the clearing does not occur within 5 metres of the defining bank, or - (2) the widths stipulated by Table 1 is not exceeded.
+- (1) the clearing does not occur within 5 metres of the defining bank, or - (2) the widths stipulated by Table 1 is not exceeded.

-AO3.3 Where it can be demonstrated that clearing cannot be avoided, and the extent of clearing has been minimised, an environmental offset is provided for any significant residual impact from clearing of vegetation associated with any watercourse.
+A03.3 Where it can be demonstrated that clearing cannot be reasonably avoided, and the extent of clearing has been reasonably minimised, an

+Performance outcomes Acceptable outcomes environmental offset is provided for any significant residual impact from clearing of vegetation associated with any watercourse or drainage feature.
 Editor's note: Applications for development should identify whether there is likely to be a significant residual impact and a need for an environmental offset having regard to Section 3.3 (Wetlands and watercourses) of the Significant Residual Impact Guideline and the relevant Queensland Environmental Offsets Policy.

-Performance outcomes Acceptable outcomes Connectivity area PO4 In consideration of vegetation on the AO4.1 Clearing occurs in accordance with Table 3. subject lot(s) and in the landscape adjacent to the subject lot(s), vegetation is retained that: (1) is of sufficient size and configured in a way that maintains ecosystem functioning (2) remains in the landscape despite threatening processes.
+Connectivity area PO4 In consideration of vegetation on the AO4.1 Clearing occurs in accordance with Table 3. subject lot(s) and in the landscape adjacent to the subject lot(s), vegetation is retained that: (1) is of sufficient size and configured in a way that maintains ecosystem functioning (2) remains in the landscape despite threatening processes.
 Soil erosion PO5 Clearing: AO5.1 Clearing is undertaken in accordance with a sediment and erosion control plan which avoids and minimises land degradation.
-(1) does not result in soil erosion stemming from: (a) mass movement, gully erosion, rill erosion, sheet erosion, tunnel erosion, stream bank erosion, wind erosion, or scalding (b) any associated loss of chemical, physical or biological fertility including, but not limited to water holding capacity, soil structure, organic matter, soil biology, and nutrients (2) maintains ecological processes, within or outside the lot(s) that are the subject of the application.
+(1) does not result in soil erosion stemming from: (a) mass movement, gully erosion, rill erosion, sheet erosion, tunnel erosion, stream bank erosion, wind erosion, or scalding (b) any associated loss of chemical, physical or biological fertilityincluding, but not limited to water holding capacity, soil structure, organic matter, soil biology, and nutrients (2) maintains ecological processes, within or outside the lot(s) that are the subject of the application.
 Salinity PO6 Clearing does not contribute to land AO6.1 Clearing of vegetation does not occur in, or within 200 metres of, a degradation through: discharge area or recharge area.
-(1) waterlogging, or (2) the salinisation of groundwater, surface AO6.2 Clearing of vegetation is less than: water or soil.
-2 hectares, or 10 metres wide.
+OR (1) waterlogging, or (2) the salinisation of groundwater, surface AO6.2 Clearing of vegetation is less than: water or soil.
+(1) 2 hectares, or

 Conserving endangered and of concern regional ecosystems

-PO7 Maintain the current extent of endangered regional ecosystems and of concern regional ecosystems, or provide a significant beneficial outcome where the clearing cannot be avoided, and impacts minimised.
+PO7 Maintain the current extent of endangered regional ecosystems and of concern regional ecosystems, or provide a significant beneficial outcome where the clearing cannot be reasonably avoided, and impacts reasonably minimised.